 Music Therapy Courses, Classes and Training Program Overviews

-Learn what individuals do as music therapists and what training options exist for them.
+Learn what music therapists do and what types of degree programs can train you to become one.
 Continue reading to see examples of some of the topics included in music therapy programs.

 Music therapy courses are available at colleges and universities as part of bachelor's, master's or doctoral degree programs in music therapy.
 In rare instances, music therapy can be learned online through general music degree programs.